• THE INCLUSION LIST

 Best Visual Effects

-Only 5 women have been nominated in the category of Best Visual Effects, including 1 in 2024
+Only 6 women have been nominated in the category of Best Visual Effects, including one in 2026.

 Best Makeup and Hairstyling